-Although the current SEAMCAT-3 release has been thoroughly tested, still some residual bugs may show up.
+Although the official releases of SEAMCAT are thoroughly tested thanks to previous test releases, still some residual bugs may show up.

 Therefore you are invited to apply certain care when using software in your scenarios and double check the simulation results, following simple usage tips outlined below: